6 Skills To Highlight On Your Post-MBA Resume

 Do you have any other skills to add to our list?
 An MBA resume will differ from your resume pre-MBA as you have a wealth of new skills and experience to highlight.
 We’d love to hear from MBA graduates and what they feel are the best skills to highlight when applying for jobs.
 Comment your views below and join the conversation.

-This article was written by Laura Hutton on behalf of the Australian Institute of Business.
-All opinions are that of the writer and do not necessarily reflect the opinion of AIB.
 The following sources were used to compile this article: Fast Company; American Management Association survey, Ecosalon and Etale.

 Explore more articles in our main blog page.